This article aims to explain the details of glaucoma (also known as “ocular hypertension”), an uncommon condition that can affect a cat’s eye or eyes.

 Diagnosis of Glaucoma

-If your DVM veterinarian suspects that your cat may have glaucoma, an immediate referral to a veterinary ophthalmologist may be suggested.
+If your veterinarian suspects that your cat may have glaucoma, an immediate referral to a veterinary ophthalmologist may be suggested, especially because glaucoma is so uncommon in cats.
 The following steps may also be taken.

 1. Detailed History Taking